mberdev/dune_revival/README.md

+# This code base is 15 years old!
+## It's a backup from an archaic SourceForge SVN repo.
+Everything here is outdated and some of it has questionable coding style!

+.
+.
+.

 # dune_revival
 Some C++ and ScummVM-compatible code that can decode resource files from the 1992 videogame "Dune" aka "Dune 1" by Cryo